At least 20 people are dead after dam bursts in Kenya

 Nairobi, Kenya (CNN)At least 20 people have died and 39 have been injured after a dam burst in the town of Solai, near the Rift Valley city of Nakuru in northern Kenya, according to the Red Cross.

-Euloge Ishimwe, head of communications for the Africa Region for the International Federation of Red Cross, told CNN that thousands of people could be displaced.
+Euloge Ishimwe, Africa region head of communications for the International Federation of Red Cross, told CNN that thousands of people could be displaced.

 Heavy rainfall and floods have hit East Africa in recent months with Kenya and Rwanda among the worst hit.